“Are you sure you want to do that?”

 This has been a week of starting new things.

 Am I sure I want to do this?
 Yes.
 Do you know why?
 Because keeping busy is the best way to keep from lying around at home depressed and crying all day.
 Some of these things help other people.
 Do you know why it’s good to help other people?
 One: Because many people need help (everyone does at some point or other) and not enough people take the time to do for others.
 Two: Helping other people actually helps yourself.
 It comes back to that reason of keeping busy keeps you from lying around depressed.
 Helping people who want and need your help makes you feel good because they appreciate you.
-Yes, it’s nice to feel appreciated, I hear.
+Yes, it’s nice to feel appreciated, from what I hear.